Wang-ML-Lab/MMLU-SR/README.md

 # MMLU-SR

-This is the official repository for ["Reasoning or Simply Next Token Prediction?
-A Benchmark for Stress-Testing Large Language Models"](https://arxiv.org/abs/2406.15468).
+This is the official repository for ["MMLU-SR: A Benchmark for Stress-Testing Reasoning Capability of Large Language Models"](https://arxiv.org/abs/2406.15468).
 - Our MMLU-SR dataset is designed to challenge true comprehension and reasoning abilities of LLMs by symbol replacement.
 - Our evaluations on `gpt-3.5-turbo`, `gemini-1.0-pro`, and `llama3-8b` showed significantly lower performance on MMLU-SR compared to the original MMLU, highlighting the value of our MMLU-SR.